BYRIO/krita-webdoc-zh/KritaFAQ.rst

    #.
 Open a console application (e.g. Konsole on KDE)
    #.
 Set the amount of scrollback to 'unlimited' (for :program:`Konsole`: :menuselection:`Settings
       --> Edit Current Profile --> Scrolling --> Unlimited Scrollback`)
    #.
-Start Krita by typing 'krita' and create any document :)
+Start Krita by typing 'krita' and create any document
    #.
 Press :kbd:`Ctrl + Shift + T`, you will see a message box telling the logging
-      is started
+      has started
    #.
 Try to reproduce your problem
    #.
 The console is now filled with the log.
 Attach it to a bug report
-      or paste using services like paste.kde.org

 #.
-Attach all this data to a bugreport using public paste services like
+Attach all this data to a bug report using public paste services like
    paste.kde.org

 Windows
 ~~~~~~~

 First check whether your tablet's driver is correctly installed.
 Often,
-a driver update or a Windows update or the installation of Razer gaming
+a driver update, a Windows update or the installation of Razer gaming
 mouse driver breaks tablets.

-Thencheck whether switching to the Windows 8 Pointer API makes a
+Then check whether switching to the Windows 8 Pointer API makes a
-difference: Settings/Configure Krita/Tablet.
+difference: Settings --> Configure Krita --> Tablet.

-Then, if you still have problems with Windows and your tablet, we cannot
+If you still have problems with Windows and your tablet, then we cannot
 help you without a tablet log.

 #.
 Install